nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 ```

 Any of the Security Server Sidecar images described in the [Security Server Sidecar user guide](security_server_sidecar_user_guide.md#11-x-road-security-server-sidecar-images) can be used as image tag.
-Optionally, you can use an external database by adding the following environment variables of the deployment (**reference data: 1.7, 1.8, 1.9, 1.11**):
+Optionally, you can use an external database by adding the following environment variables of the deployment (**Reference Data: 1.7, 1.8, 1.9, 1.11**):

 ``` yaml
     - name: XROAD_DB_HOST